Categories

 Valyn Barrett first became involved with IHC around 2016.
 He joined the Association committee soon after and is currently its Chair.
 He sees the Association’s purpose as practical: “We advocate for people with disabilities and support initiatives that help our people socially, build skills, and achieve their goals.”

 Over the years, the Association has funded cooking and self-defence classes and small ventures like the social enterprise Beauty & Bloom.
-They’ve even supplied vehicles so people can access training or employment independently.
+They’ve even helped with modifying vehicles so people can access training or employment independently.
 And just as importantly, the Association provides support to families and caregivers.
 This includes funding for respite care and one-off grants for special projects.
 Through initiatives like the “Opening Doors” grant and “Just for You” funding, individuals and whānau can take steps that might otherwise be out of reach.

 Throughout the year, the Association’s calendar is filled with events: barbecues in Rangiora parks, lively Christmas parties, and regular social gatherings.
 These are the moments Valyn values most.
 “It’s the unbridled joy you see at those events,” he says.
 “That’s what makes it all worthwhile.”